 The people of Mo watch vigilantly over their daughters, so that not too many of them attempt to become men, but if a girl succeeds in escaping and returning a year later, it is seen as a sign she is worthy of bearing the Burden as a man.

 Since women are seen to be carriers of dangerous powers, they are forbidden to use anything that could be used as a weapon, for example large knives, axes and such.
-Even at the dinner table it is only the men who are allowed to use metal cutlery, the women must make do with wooden spoons.
+While cooking, if a knife is needed, it can only be used by a woman under the watchful eye of a man, or a Keip.
 This also ensures a clear distinction in who does what.
 Fire is another thing that the force inside the women is drawn to, and they are thus not allowed to start any fires.
 A candle is okay, but anything larger is too dangerous.

 The beliefs of the Mo